somsinghhh10/speech-powered/README.md

 7. To pause/shutdown ➝ Say “calculator shutdown”
 ⚡ Things to Remember:
 - Start every command with add / subtract / multiply / divide.
-- Must install requirements (calc_requirements.txt).
+- Must install requirements (requirements.txt).
 - Needs mic permission 🎙️
 - Some antiviruses might block 🚫
 - ✅ Safe, scan if you like.